 In response to interest rate benchmark reform, the IASB issued "Interest Rate Benchmark Reform: Amendments to IFRS 9, IAS 39 and IFRS 7" (Phase 1 amendments) in September 2019, and "Interest Rate Benchmark Reform: Phase 2 Amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4, and IFRS 16" (Phase 2 amendments) in August 2020.
-Only the amendments to the classification and measurement sections of IFRS 9, the hedge accounting sections of IAS 39 "Financial Instruments: Recognition and Measurement" (IAS 39), IFRS 7 "Financial Instruments: Disclosures", IFRS 4 "Insurance Contracts", and IFRS 16 "Leases" apply to us since we elected to continue to apply the hedge accounting requirements of IAS 39 upon the adoption of IFRS 9 "Financial Instruments" (IFRS 9).
+Only the amendments to the classification and measurement sections of IFRS 9, the hedge accounting sections of IAS 39 "Financial Instruments: Recognition and Measurement" (IAS 39), IFRS 7 "Financial Instruments: Disclosures", IFRS 4 "Insurance Contracts", and IFRS 9 "Financial Instruments" (IFRS 9).
 We adopted the Phase 1 and Phase 2 amendments effective November 1, 2019 and November 1, 2020, respectively.